 The Long Gallery is located in the East Wing of Kilkenny Castle, was built primarily to house the Butler Family’s fine collection of paintings.
 The Long Gallery room maybe one of the longest rooms in Ireland!

 The Butler Gallery (situated within Kilkenny Castle) features many exhibitions throughout the year.
-In recent years it has amassed an impressive, representative collection of nineteenth and twentieth century Irish art.
+In recent years it has amassed an impressive, representative collection of nineteenth and twentieth-century Irish art.

 The National Craft Gallery (situated across from the Castle) also features many exhibitions throughout the year. is Ireland’s leading centre for contemporary craft and design.
-They inspire appreciation, creativity and innovation through their exhibition, event and education programmes, and play a critical role in building understanding of craft and material culture in Ireland.
+They inspire appreciation, creativity, and innovation through their exhibition, event and education programmes, and play a critical role in building an understanding of craft and material culture in Ireland.

 The Blackbird Gallery (situated across from the Castle) is one of Ireland’s most prestigious commercial galleries showcasing the very best of Irish and International contemporary art.

 Nicholas Mosse Pottery

 Nicholas Mosse has been a potter since he was seven and a visit to his Riverside shop in Bennettsbridge, Co.
 Kilkenny is a must.
 His earthenware is made from Irish clay, fired with home grown Irish water power and decorated with traditional motifs inspired by old Irish spongeware.
 It’s universal charm and appeal have made it loved and sought after throughout the world.
 Visitors can browse among a huge selection of Nicholas Mosse pottery, linen, and glass, over 3 floors of the store.
 There is also room for all budding young artists to decorate the pottery in their own, unique way in the decorating and spongeware studio.